 Join us the first Thursday of each month for a Lunchtime Expedition.
 These free lectures explore a variety of natural history subjects and issues.
 Lectures take place in our Coe Auditorium at 12:15 p.m. and are free and open to the public.
 Draper Natural History Museum Lunchtime Expeditions are supported in part by Sage Creek Ranch.

-- October 2: Mike Jimenez with Wolf Management from Endangered Species Act to State Management: What Lies Ahead?
+- October 2: Mike Jimenez with Wolf Recovery: A Success Story.
+What Lies Ahead?

 - November 6: Dr. Craig Lee with Ice Patch Archaeology at the Crossroads of Culture and Climate Change in the Greater Yellowstone.

 - December 4: Kevin Hurley with How Do You Count Wild Sheep?
 Why Do Wild Sheep Count?

 Are you interested in learning more about some of the subjects we delve into here at the Buffalo Bill Center of the West?
 Here is a selection of full-length videos of several presentations that have taken place here at the Center in the past.

 Click each video’s icon or title to play

 Implications of Cutthroat Trout Declines for Breeding Ospreys and Bald Eagles at Yellowstone Lake